devtronvarma/dev-system-trade/my_backtests/CURRENT_PORTFOLIO_METRICS.md

 ## Notes

-- Max drawdown of -11.8% is remarkably low for 25% vol target
+- Max drawdown of -37.60% is typical for 25% vol target CTA strategies
+- Average drawdown of -11.8% shows the portfolio spends most time closer to peaks
 - VIX continues to be star performer (0.57 Sharpe)
 - Equity indices contribute modestly but provide diversification
 - Current config has been stable and well-tested

+### Understanding Drawdown Metrics
+- **Max Drawdown (-37.60%)**: The worst single crisis moment - peak to trough decline
+- **Average Drawdown (-11.8%)**: The typical depth below peak across all periods
+- Industry standard reporting uses Max Drawdown for stress testing and risk assessment

 ---